warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 2. The Keychain's MPC network generates a new private/public key pair and stores it.
 The new public key inherits its ID from the `KeyRequest` ID.

-3. A [Keychain Writer](/learn/glossary#keychain-writer) sends a `MsgUpdateKeyRequest` transaction with the public key to the Node.
+3. A [Keychain Writer](/learn/glossary#keychain-writer) sends a `MsgFulfilKeyRequest` transaction with the public key to the Node.

 **Note:** Currently all Keychains available in Warden are MPC-based: each Keychain operator runs a network of MPC nodes.
 Potentially, a Keychain can be operated without an MPC network – Warden isn't in charge of it.